 |Inheritance||Inheritance is not supported by C.||Inheritance is supported in C++.|

 |Focus||The C language focuses on methods or processes instead of data.||Rather than focusing on methods or procedures, C++ focuses on data.|

 |Virtual and Friend functions||The C language does not support virtual functions or friend functions.||In C++, virtual functions and friend functions are supported.|

 C vs C++: Which is better?

-There is no denying the fact that C being a simple and efficient programming language, also forms the base for many of the popular languages including C++.
+There is no denying the fact that C being a simple and efficient programming language, also forms the base for many popular languages including C++.

-However, C++ is an extension of this language and with all the features of C have the added concepts of Object-oriented programming also like Encapsulation, abstract, inheritance, etc.
+However, C++ is an extension of this language and with all the features of C has the added concepts of Object-oriented programming also like Encapsulation, abstract, inheritance, etc.

-So, to get a clear stance on it let’s have a look at the advantages and disadvantages for both of them.
+So, to get a clear stance on it let’s have a look at the advantages and disadvantages of both of them.

 - Structured Programming Language